spryker-sdk/sdk/docs/build.md

 ### Working with Spryker internal projects

-For the internal projects you may need additional tasks and tools.
-All available tools are extracted to the separate repository.
+For the internal projects you may need additional tasks.
+All available tasks are extracted to the separate repository.
 If you need those, please add a package via composer.

 ```shell